idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 - Functions run inside `task.spawn`, so errors won't surface to the caller — use `warn` or a logging utility inside your functions - in works.
 - `extraData` / `data` defaults to `{}` if not provided in the `Fire` call.
 - The framework does **not** verify that the firing player owns the `Character` they pass.
 Add your own check in `S_` modules where it matters: `Players:GetPlayerFromCharacter(Character) == player`,Why? because this system can also work for npcs.
+### Credits:
+https://devforum.roblox.com/t/packet-networking-library/3573907?page=4 -- Thanks to suphi for Packets ( required for use )